2018 Nizam's Museum heist

-The 2018 Nizam's Museum heist was a high-profile theft that occurred on the night of 2 September 2018 at the Nizam's Museum in Purani Haveli, Hyderabad, India.
+A high-profile theft occurred on the night of 2 September 2018 at the Nizam's Museum in Purani Haveli, Hyderabad, India.
 Two burglars, Mohammad Ghouse Pasha (alias Khooni Ghouse) and Mohammed Mubeen, broke into the museum and stole priceless artefacts belonging to the seventh Nizam of Hyderabad, included a gold tiffin box, a cup, saucer, and spoon all made of solid gold and inlaid with diamonds, rubies, and emeralds.
 The collection of stolen items was estimated to be worth up to ₹500 crore (US$ million) in the antique black market, with the tiffin box alone being worth over ₹100 crore ($ million).
 The incident remains one of India's most audacious museum thefts.

 Background

 The Nizam's Museum in Hyderabad is located in the historic Purani Haveli palace of the former princely state of Hyderabad, and is administered by the Nizam's Jubilee Pavilion Trust.
 Its collection comprises personal belongings of the Nizams of Hyderabad, including gifts presented to Mir Osman Ali Khan to commemorate his silver jubilee in 1936.
 Its collection includes gold and silver artefacts, diamond-studded antiques, rare books, and a manually operated elevator over 150 years old.
 The museum's collection is considered culturally and historically significant, representing both the wealth of the Nizam's era and the heritage of the Hyderabad region.

-On the night of 2–3 September 2018, thieves broke into the museum's third gallery, entered via a ventilator vent on the first floor, removed the iron grill of the vent, and used a rope to drop into the room below where jewels and other antiques were on display.
+On the night of 2–3 September 2018, thieves broke into the museum's third gallery, entered via a ventilator vent on the first floor, removed the iron grille of the vent, and used a rope to drop into the room below where jewels and other antiques were on display.
 The theft was discovered the following morning when guards found a broken showcase lock and several items missing.

 According to police statements, the stolen items included: